Pop music and pirate radio stations mid-20th century UK

-Fortunately I was able to listen to non-stop pop on the kitchen radio in the evenings, sitting at the kitchen table doing my homework.
-My parents were in the other room.
+Fortunately I was able to listen to non-stop pop on the kitchen radio in the evenings, sitting at the kitchen table doing my homework while my parents were in the other room.
 How I could possibly have done homework effectively, with pop music blaring out, I cannot now imagine.
 But I did - and so did my friends.
 I suppose it was a sign of young brains.

 The pop music came from what was called a pirate radio station, operating out of Luxembourg, and was appropriately called Radio Luxembourg.
-I am not at all sure why it was known as a 'pirate' station or why something similar couldn't have operated from within the UK.
+I suppose it was known as 'pirate' because it couldn't get a licence to broadcast in the UK.
+That was the prerogative of the BBC - the British Broadcasting Corporation.
 If you know, I would be pleased to hear from you.

 I understand that Radio Luxembourg was eventually closed down in the format I knew and its place was taken in the early 1960s by Radio Caroline which was broadcast from a ship - in other words still not permissible from within the UK.
 By then, though, I was no longer a teenager and my tastes had moved on.
 Also by the early 1960s, televisions had come into the homes of most working class families, and the Tops of the Pops show which began in 1964 was very popular with teenagers - but by then I was married and in work, and my priorities were different.